sketchplugins/plugin-directory/README.md

 **Note:** if you want to add yours, just send a pull request, or use [skpm](https://skpm.io) to develop it (skpm takes care of publishing automatically).
 Once your plugin is added here, it will appear on [the website](https://sketchapp.com/extensions/plugins) as soon as we make a new deploy (that can take anywhere from a few minutes to a few days)

+- [Abstract](https://goabstract.com/), by Abstract: Abstract lets you manage, version, and document your designs in one place
 - [AEUX](https://github.com/google/sketch2ae), by Battle Axe: Transfer layer to After Effects
 - [Anto](https://github.com/canisminor1990/anto), by CanisMinor: Sketch Tools for AFX Designers
 - [App Asset Export](https://github.com/work4blue/sketch-app-asset-export), by Andrew Huang: Sketch3 plugin, One key export Android/iOS App icons.